The latest at The Bridge

 Stay up to date with the happenings of The Bridge by visiting our blog.
 You'll find information such as announcements, sermon notes and thoughts from our pastor to encourage and challenge your walk with the Lord.

-9/29 Sermon Recap & Discussion Questions
+2/8 Sermon Recap and Reflection Questions

 by: Sara Nielsen